Prepare for Your K12 Reading Teacher License*

 Non-refundable application fee

-Official transcripts posting the applicant’s completed bachelor degree
+Official transcripts posting the applicant’s completed master's degree

 Other relevant official transcripts documenting potential transfer credits